lacti/async-on-js-py/PITCHME.md

 ![State-machine-for-async](images/async_internal.mmd.png)

-- Compiler rewrites async function `F` to state machine `F'`,
+- Compiler rewrites async function `F` to state machine `S`.
-- `F'`'s state will be changed when callback is called.
+- `S`'s state will be changed when callback is called.
 - If there is an error, `catch` will catch it.

 ---